-BKI continues to be in a strong financial position with no debt and cash and cash equivalents representing 5.5% of the total portfolio.
+BKI continues to be in a strong financial position with no debt, and cash and cash equivalents representing 6.3% of the total portfolio.
+With this in mind, BKI will continue to take advantage of investment opportunities when they arise.